algolia/instantsearch-ios/doc/src/getting-started.md

 }
 ```
 We're done! **Build and run your application: you now have an InstantSearch iOS app that can filter data!**.
 Click on Filter and select refinements then go back.
 You will see that the stats and hits widget automatically update with the new data.
 Sweet!
 You can also go to your `Main.storyboard` and play around with the custom parameters of each widgets which are available in the attributes inspector.

+In this part, you've learned:

+- How to add the `RefinementList` widget
+- How to configure the widget
+- How to specify the look and feel of your refinement cells.

 ## Go further